OpenSuSE Man Pages

 in the input (which is not necessarily the same as the input's

-depth -- the input might have an alpha plane in addition).
-If
+depth -- the input might have a transparency plane in addition).

-your map file does not, or it might not, run your input through
+If your map file does not, or it might not, run your input

 -transparent=color